Rhotana: Distribution

-Most of the species of Rhotana have been reported from the islands of Borneo (22 species including the type species) and the island of New Guinea (16 species).
-However, Rhotana has a much wider distribution, ranging from Sri Lanka (5 species) in the West, over southern parts of mainland Asia like Myanmar (1 species), north-eastern India (1 species), Laos (1 species), Vietnam (3 species), southern China (1 species) and Taiwan (6 species), to southern parts of Japan (2 species) in the North.
+Most of the species of Rhotana have been reported from the islands of Borneo (22 species including the type species), China (18 species) and the island of New Guinea (16 species).
+However, Rhotana has a much wider distribution, ranging from Sri Lanka (5 species) in the West, over southern parts of mainland Asia like Myanmar (1 species), north-eastern India (1 species), Laos (1 species), Vietnam (3 species) and Taiwan (6 species), to southern parts of Japan (2 species) in the North.
 In south-eastern Asia and the Australia/Pacific region, the distribution includes the remaining parts of Indonesia (13 species), the Philippines (8 species), New Caledonia (2 species), as well as northern and eastern parts of Australia (6 species).
 There is also one species reported from Samoa, further in the East.